Shopify/react-native-skia/docs/docs/shaders/language.md

 slug: /shaders/overview
 ---

-Skia provides its own shading language.
+Skia provides a shading language.
-You can be play with it [here](https://shaders.skia.org/).
+You can play with it [here](https://shaders.skia.org/).
 The syntax is very similar to GLSL.

-The first step to create your own shader is compile it using `RuntimeEffect.Make`.
+The first step is to create a shader and compile it using `RuntimeEffect.Make`.

 ```tsx twoslash
 import {Skia} from "@shopify/react-native-skia";